vejtom/EventManagementSystem/README.md

 ### Production-Specific Scripts
 * `npm run build` -> Build the application for production.
 * `npm run preview` -> Preview the production build of the frontend.

+## Using the Backend API & OpenAPI Documentation

+The Event Management System backend provides a __RESTful API__ for interacting with events data.
+It supports all __CRUD__ (Create, Read, Update, Delete) operations for events.
+The API follows standard RESTful principles and is documented using __OpenAPI 3.1.0__.
+You can access the OpenAPI documentation, which describes the available endpoints, request parameters, response formats, and expected error codes.
+This documentation can be used for testing and integrating the API with other services.
+To view and interact with the API documentation, start the backend server and navigate to `/api-docs` in your browser (e.g., [http://localhost:3001/api-docs](http://localhost:3000/api-docs).
+The documentation interface allows you to test endpoints directly from the browser, helping with debugging and development.